alfille/potholder/src/MainMenu.md

 * [_New Piece_](PotNew.md) to create an entry for a new piece
 * [_Instructions_](https://alfille.github.io/potholder/) for overall help
 * [_Name/Password_](RemoteDatabaseInput.md) to modify your credentials to the database or generate a web link
-* _Advanced Options_ informational but not normally needed in general usage
+* [_Advanced Options_](Administration.md) informational but not normally needed in general usage

+In addition, you can click any of the thumbnail images to select that piece quickly.